- Tunisian Torah Scroll

 The collection is available by appointment during scheduled hours.
 During these hours, a library staff member will be available to answer questions and help locate desired materials.
 To schedule a research appointment or for more information on reading room regulations or our archival holdings, please contact us.

 Hours: weekdays by appointment only.
-E-mail firstname.lastname@example.org at least one day in advance to schedule an appointment.
+E-mail firstname.lastname@example.org at least two days in advance to schedule an appointment.

-The building is located in Room 003 on the Lower Level of Crowell Library in the Sweeting Center (820 N. LaSalle Blvd., Chicago, IL 60610).
+The Archives is located in Room 003 on the Lower Level of Crowell Library in the Sweeting Center (820 N. LaSalle Blvd., Chicago, IL 60610).
 It is ADA accessible.
 For assistance, please visit the Circulation Desk located on the first floor.
 Free parking is available.
-Pease call ahead for instructions on obtaining a visitor’s parking pass.
+Pease call ahead for instructions for obtaining a visitor’s parking pass.

 Accessioning of Records

 The archives accepts record transfers from within the Institute.
 The archives may accept donations from outside parties if the materials meet the collection criteria and are items new to our holdings.
 In order to record provenance, all items must go through a process of documentation.
-Upon transfer of ownership, donated/transferred items will be processed, indexed, and housed to be made accessible to researchers.
+Upon transfer of ownership, donated/transferred items will be processed, indexed, housed, and made accessible to researchers.

 MBI Departments represented in our holdings: Administration, Alumni Association, Aviation, the Board of Trustees, Broadcasting, Library, Moody Institute of Science, Moody Publishers, President’s Office, Public Relations, Sacred Music Department, Stewardship, and Student Development.

-Types of archival materials: Correspondence and biographical records, fiscal records, MBI catalogs, rare books, periodicals and MBI publications, clippings, microforms, photographs, media, awards & memorabilia, artwork, maps, sermon and class notes, etc.
+Types of archival materials: Correspondence and biographical records, fiscal records, MBI catalogs, rare books, periodicals and MBI publications, clippings, microforms, photographs, media, awards & memorabilia, artwork, maps, sermon and class notes, Tunisian Torah scroll, etc.